rails-api/active_model_serializers/docs/general/adapters.md

 ```

 If you want to have a root key for each resource in your responses, you should use the Json or
-JsonApi adapters instead of the default FlattenJson:
+JsonApi adapters instead of the default Attributes:

 ```ruby
 ActiveModel::Serializer.config.adapter = :json